-Budgeted cost: £ 53,851
+Budgeted cost: £ 51,207

-Activity Evidence that supports this approach Challenge number(s) addressed 1:1 and small group targeted pastoral sessions to support emotional health and wellbeing, self- management and positive behaviour for learning Tailored wellbeing support, identified through the use of the Boxall Profile, have positive overall effects.
-Behaviour interventions can produce moderate to good improvements in academic performance with approaches that focus on self- management associated with the greatest impact.
-5/6/7 Forest School sessions for identified pupils to develop self regulation skills and build resilience Research shows that regular, long term participation in Forest School improves confidence, self-esteem, social skills, communication, motivation, physical skills as well as knowledge and understanding of natural surroundings.
-All of these are transferable skills that will also 4/5/6/7 support children's learning in the classroom.
-Monitoring attendance levels and trends and taking action through a graduated approach and the implementation of the Attend framework.
+Activity Evidence that supports this approach Challenge number(s) addressed 1:1 and small group targeted pastoral Tailored wellbeing support, identified through the use of the Boxall Profile, 5/6/7 sessions to support emotional health and have positive overall effects.
+Behaviour interventions can produce 16,720 wellbeing, self- management and positive behaviour for learning moderate to good improvements in academic performance with approaches that focus on selfmanagement associated with the greatest impact.
+600 Forest School sessions for identified pupils to develop self regulation skills and build resilience Research shows that regular, long term participation in Forest School improves confidence, self-esteem, social skills, communication, motivation, physical skills as well as knowledge and understanding of natural surroundings.
+All of these are transferable skills that will also support children's learning in the classroom.
+4/5/6/7 Monitoring attendance levels and trends and taking action through a graduated approach and the implementation of the Attend framework.
 Research has shown a correlation between the attendance and attainment of pupils.
 This disproportionately effects vulnerable, disadvantaged and Pupil Premium children.
 Good attendance also leads to improved aspirations for both children and families.
 5/6/7 Subsidise extra- curricular opportunities (clubs, trips etc) The EEF discusses the importance of physical activity and other opportunities to help support vulnerable and disadvantaged pupils.
 Visiting places outside of the locality of the school widens children's experiences and raises aspirations.
 4/5/6/7

-Total budgeted cost: £ 165,874
+Total budgeted cost: £ 179,833